canmom/canmom.github.io/_drafts/physics/2018-04-03-tsiolkovsky-rocket-equation.md

 Suppose two rockets launch, with zero velocity, at the same time.
 Each rocket has the same mass and amount of propellant.
 The rockets each have a hundred engines, but on one of the two rockets, there is a malfunction and only one of the engines starts.
 Both rockets burn through all of their propellant.

 Do the rockets reach the same velocity?
+(Ignore any effects of torque from off-centre thrust.)

 - Yes
 - No